 - 1.25” 14 mm, 8.8 mm and 5.5 mm

-They are built around a 7 lens element design.
+The UWAs are all are built around a 7 lens element design, similar to the Tele-Vue Nagler design they attempt to emulate.
 While there is nothing magic around 7 lens elements, it is indicative of a design that attempts to better handle the light, especially from lower focal ratio telescopes.
-When the telescope’s focal ratio gets below about F7, it becomes more and more difficult for the eyepiece to present a uniformly even image.
-Below F5 and this becomes very challenging.
+When the telescope’s focal ratio gets below about f/7, it becomes more and more difficult for the eyepiece to present a uniformly even image.
+Below f/5 and this becomes very challenging.

 The Meade UWA design seeks to correct or avoid edge distortion that can come from the steep angle of light entering the eyepiece.
 They perform well at F5 and above.
 The goal is to present a uniformly in focus image across the entire field of view that is free of aberrations that are generally most evident around the edges of the field of view.

 The Meade UWA lens elements are fully multicoated.
 These coatings provide improved light transmission and help reduce internal reflections.
-Lesser designs may only be multicoated, coated or even uncoated.
+Lesser designs may only be multicoated, coated or even not coated at all!
 Meade is providing the best level of coating in this eyepiece series.

 All lens edges are blackened.
 This again can help control stray light inside the eyepiece.
 It can also help enhance contrast.
 Cheap eyepieces often leave this step.